SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

       | var | value | trigger |
 ```

-This labels the three columns you will use.
-Under that, you add a row for every field that you want to interact with during the interview.
+This labels the three columns the test will use.
+Under that, add a row for every field that you want the test to interact with during the interview.
 Start with a blank row then fill it in:
 ```
       |  |  |  |
 ```